-As evidenced through the College’s Strategic Plan and Educational Master Plan, all instructional programs, regardless of location or means of delivery, are offered in fields of study consistent with the institution’s mission.
-(Strategic Plan 2016-2021, EMP) All instructional programs are appropriate to higher education, and culminate in student attainment of identified student learning outcomes, and achievement of degrees, certificates, employment, or transfer to other higher education programs.
+As evidenced through the College’s Strategic Plan and Education Master Plan, all instructional programs, regardless of location or means of delivery, are offered in fields of study consistent with the institution’s mission.
+(Strategic Plan 2016-2021, EMP, p 7-9) All instructional programs are appropriate to higher education, and culminate in student attainment of identified student learning outcomes, and achievement of degrees, certificates, employment, or transfer to other higher education programs.
 As a comprehensive community college, and in alignment with the college mission, MJC also offers non-credit, contract education, and community education courses to meet the “workforce needs of our regional community” and “facilitate lifelong learning”.
 (Links to docs & website)

 MJC has established processes for the development, review and assessment of the curriculum for courses and programs. (evidence of established process, handbook, website, schedule) The College defines standards for student achievement and assesses performance through the review and analysis of outcomes assessment, program review and student achievement data.
 (Institution set standards, IEPI goals, College Council minutes/agendas where set, link to research website) Student outcomes are published and assessment results are integrated into program review and planning processes.
 These linked processes ensure that there is continuous evaluation and improvement of courses and programs.

-The college is also engaged in a process of continuous quality improvement and continues to refine its work regarding student learning outcomes assessment, data management and disaggregation, and integration with program review.
-As the result of institutional evaluation of the college’s assessment and program review processes, as well as a commitment to closing achievement gaps in student learning and achievement, the College has recently transitioned to a new system (eLumen) for outcomes assessment and program review that helps to structure data disaggregation across course, program and institutional levels.
-The new eLumen system streamlines submission, review and tracking processes, and it facilitates improved access to assessment results for planning and decision-making at all levels of the institution. (eLumen implementation plan/docs; Program Review Workgroup minutes) When the College established and implemented a five-year program review process during the 2012-2013 academic year, nearly all student learning outcomes assessment data was aggregated, and the system did not enable the tracking of learning achievement across student subpopulations. (examples of CurricuNet CLO analysis, PLO/GELO/ILO maps and data) In 2015, the College responded to meeting new accreditation guidelines and student equity goals by pursuing and implementing a new system that would track individual student learning assessment data, allowing for programs to engage student learning and achievement across student subpopulations. (minutes discussing eLumen presentation, Student Equity plan and budget with eLumen) During the 2016-2017 academic year, the College evaluated the program review process and recommended a new, comprehensive two-year cycle of assessment and program review that requires the assessment of all courses once during the period, culminating in a comprehensive program review that incorporates disaggregated data and analysis of program, general education, and institutional learning outcomes.
-The process is now aligned with calendar of a two-year degree, is more congruent with CTE mandated reporting, and provides departments with two full program review cycles before they are required to update their curriculum every five years.
+The college is also engaged in a process of continuous quality improvement as it refines its work regarding student learning outcomes assessment, data management and disaggregation, and integration with program review.
+As the result of institutional evaluation of the college’s assessment and program review processes, as well as a commitment to closing achievement gaps in student learning and achievement, the College recently transitioned to a new system (eLumen) for outcomes assessment and program review that helps to structure data disaggregation across course, program and institutional levels.
+The new eLumen system streamlines submission, review and tracking processes, and it facilitates improved access to assessment results for planning and decision-making at all levels of the institution. (eLumen implementation plan/docs; Program Review Workgroup minutes) The new system, combined with a new two-year cycle of program review, enables analysis of disaggregated data as well as program, general education, and institutional learning outcomes. (examples of CurricuNet CLO analysis, PLO/GELO/ILO maps and data) (minutes discussing eLumen presentation, Student Equity plan and budget with eLumen) The process is now aligned with the calendar of a two-year degree, is more congruent with CTE mandated reporting, and provides departments with two full program review cycles before they are required to update their curriculum every five years.
 (Program Review Workgroup notes, Academic Senate/IC/CC, OAW Website; post 2017 PR pilots)